Ion-atom two-qubit quantum gate based on phonon blockade: Results and discussions

 The dynamics of the system under the three pulse sequence is illustrated in Fig. \ref{fig 3} which shows the time evolution of the probability amplitudes of different states.
 When the state is initially prepared in $|0,01\rangle$, it evolves to $-i|r,01\rangle$ upon $\pi$ pulse on the atom.
 Now, as the atom is excited to $|r,01\rangle$ state, ion's phononic frequency changes.
 As a result, the transition between ionic states is blocked but $-i|r,01\rangle$ oscillates and acquires a phase when a $\pi$ pulse is applied on the ion.
 On application of a further $\pi$ pulse on the atom, the evolved state returns to its initial state provided the phase acquired previously is $\pi$.
-On the other hand, if the system is prepared in $|1,01\rangle$ state, it is not influenced by the first $\pi$ pulse as state $|1\rangle_{a}$ is not coupled to $|r\rangle_{a}$ as can be seen from Fig. \ref{fig 4}.
+On the other hand, if the system is prepared in $|1,01\rangle$ state, it is not influenced by the first $\pi$ pulse as state $|1\rangle$ is not coupled to $|r\rangle$.
 The state goes to $|1,10\rangle$ on application of second pulse as phonon frequency remains unchanged.
 Now when the third pulse is applied on the system it is not affected.
 As a result the final states transform into $|0,01\rangle$, $|0,10\rangle$, $-i|1,10\rangle$ and $-i|1,01\rangle$ from the initial states $|0,01\rangle$, $|0,10\rangle$, $|1,01\rangle$ and $|1,10\rangle$, respectively.
-Now, we apply a {\bf S}-gate, a single qubit phase gate on qubit $|1_{a}\rangle$.
+Now, we apply a {$\hat{S}$}-gate, a single qubit phase gate on atomic qubit.
 We can thus realize CNOT gate.
-We calculate the gate fidelity to be 89.94$\%$.
+We calculate the gate fidelity using the formula given in \cite{Pedersen:PLA:2007} to be 89.94$\%$.
 Figure \ref{fig 4} shows the dependence of fidelity on the Rabi frequency of the atom.
-From this figure, it is worth noting that the fidelity above 90$\%$ can be achieved provided that $\Omega_{a}/2\pi > 1$ GHz.
-Though it is tough to make Rabi frequency to GHz order but the recent experiment by Huber {\it et. al.} \cite{Huber:PRL:2011} shows that it is achievable in the case of Rydberg excitation.
-Higher Rabi frequencies in the GHz regime may couple multiple nearby Rydberg sub-levels \cite{Roy:OC:2022}, in such a case one has to consider a group of Rydberg sub-levels and their net effect on the ion-atom interaction potential.
-The bottom line is that the ion-Rydberg atom interaction should be sufficiently strong as to cause significant shift in the ionic oscillation frequency, yet remaining in the harmonic oscillation regime.
+From this figure, it is worth noting that the fidelity above 90$\%$ can be achieved provided $\Omega_{a}/2\pi > 1$ GHz.
+In general, it is very difficult to increase Rabi frequency to GHz order.
+Nevertheless, the recent experiment by Huber {\it et. al.} \cite{Huber:PRL:2011} shows that Rabi frequency in the GHz regime is achievable in the case of Rydberg excitation.